-ABEM diplomates are required to pass an examination that assesses cognitive expertise once in years six through ten of their certification.
+ABEM diplomates are required to pass an examination that assesses knowledge, judgment, and skills once in years six through ten of their certification.
 The examination is referred to as the ConCert™ Examination.

 Key Features of the ConCert™ Examination